Unieggy/Uniq/STORY.md

 **LLMs are lazy by default.** They will find the shortest path to something that looks like success.
 If you want thorough behavior, you have to demand it explicitly.
 You have to close every loophole in the prompt.
 "Research" means nothing to a model.
 "Visit at least 3 distinct sources and scroll to read full content" means something.

+**LLMs are also fragile.** They will randomly omit a required JSON field, return broken syntax, or hallucinate an element ID.
+You cannot treat LLM output as reliable.
+You must auto-patch, validate, and have graduated fallbacks.
+The system should degrade gracefully, not crash.

 **State management is everything.** The browser is stateful.
 Tabs open and close.
 Pages navigate.
 Elements appear and disappear.
+The DOM shifts under your feet.
+Positional references go stale.
 The agent must constantly re-observe its environment.
 The moment it relies on stale state, it becomes a zombie operating on ghosts.

+**The agent will outrun its plan.** A smart LLM will accomplish multiple plan steps in a single execution.
+The orchestrator must detect this and fast-forward instead of forcing the agent to redo work.
+The plan is a guide, not a prison.

 **The 80/20 rule is real.** Getting the basic loop working took 20% of the time.
-Handling edge cases (new tabs, lazy completions, network timeouts, authentication flows) took the other 80%.
+Handling edge cases (new tabs, lazy completions, network timeouts, authentication flows, SPA hydration, dynamic DOM shifts, noisy network idle) took the other 80%.
 The demos always look easy.
 The production code never is.

 I am proud of what this became.
-An agent that can actually research.
-That can scroll through articles and visit multiple sources.
-That knows when to ask for human help and when to proceed on its own.
+A pure DOM-based agent — no vision model, no screenshots for decision-making — that navigates the real web.
+It can research topics across multiple sources and synthesize findings.
+It handles SPAs, dynamic content, multi-language queries, and authentication flows.
+It knows when to ask for human help and when to proceed on its own.

-It is not Atlas.
-But it is mine.
+It is not Atlas, it is mine.
 And it works.

 ---